 At Rockcliffe Dental & Denture Centre, we can arrange for a full or partial set to replace damaged, lost, or removed teeth.
 We have a master Denturist that can create premium quality dentures designed to fit perfectly and be easily removed for denture cleaning.

 Everything You Need to Know about Dentures in Ottawa:What are Dentures?

-Dentures are artificial teeth and gums that are custom-formed to your mouth to replace any lost or extracted natural teeth.
+Dentures are prosthetic devices (artificial teeth and gums) that are custom-formed to your mouth to replace any lost or extracted natural teeth and are maintained by the surrounding teeth left and soft tissues of the oral cavity.
 Patients can replace all their teeth with a complete set of dentures on the top or bottom gum line or for a few missing teeth with a partial set.